pw31/GGchem/README.md

 article and consider to give us co-author-ship.

 ------------------------------------------------------------------------
-To checkout the git repository and compile the code, use
+### checkout the git repository and compile the code, use

 > git clone https://github.com/pw31/GGchem
 > cd GGchem/src16